For Goetz Roof Sign, Hall Street article, click here

 With the onset of WWII and the need for the local manufacturing industries to supply defence equipment, the Goetz directors decided that the Batman Street site in West Melbourne was by now inadequate for the tasks that lay ahead.
-Although still operating from Batman Street when this news article appeared, the company had purchased land in Hall Street, Spotswood and a new factory was under construction.
+Although still operating from Batman Street when the news articles (below) appeared in March and May 1939, the company had purchased land in Hall Street, Spotswood, and a new factory was under construction.
 Goetz also changed from a Pty Ltd company to a public company from April 1st 1939, certified later that month (see below).

 Below: Goetz goes public and plans to build a factory at Spotswood.